emberjs/rfcs/text/0813-template-layering.md

 the feature is fully rolled out.

-On the other hand, the primitives it is based on are very low-level, verbose, and were more intended as a compilation target than an user-facing authoring format.
-Their low-level nature and flexibility also makes it easy to get the details wrong, such as forgetting to pass the `strictMode: true` flag.
+On the other hand, the primitives it is based on are very low-level, verbose, error-prone and were more intended as a compilation target than an user-facing authoring format.
+Their low-level nature and flexibility also makes it easy to get the details wrong, such as forgetting to pass the `strictMode: true` flag and or deviate from the normal lexical scope capturing rules.
 It would be unfortunate if being restricted to the standard JavaScript environment also means dropping down to a completely different programming model for components.

 Currently, the addon [ember-template-imports][ember-template-imports] provides